-Sam Kille brings more than two decades of nonprofit communications and leadership experience to his role as Marketing and Public Relations Manager.
+Sam Kille brings more than two decades of nonprofit communications and leadership experience to his role as interim Vice President of Communications.
 He has secured media coverage with print and broadcast outlets around the world, and has appeared on several national programs, including CNN American Morning; Wake Up With Al; MSNBC Live; FOX News Live; Katie Couric; CBS Early Show; Celebrity Apprentice; Anderson Cooper Live; and Wall Street Journal Live.

 Kille began his professional career as an award-winning military journalist and public affairs specialist in the U.S. Marine Corps.
-He studied public affairs at the State University of New York Empire State College; nonprofit development at Molloy College; media communications at Nassau Community College; and journalism at the Defense Information School.
+He has a bachelor's degree in public affairs from the State University of New York Empire State College; a certificate in nonprofit development and management from Molloy College; an associate degree in media from Nassau Community College; and studied journalism at the Defense Information School.
 He resides with his family on Long Island, N.Y.